 Using Time Function

-Lastly, you can use the built-in time function to subtract time in Google Sheets.
-This option is slightly limited because it does not allow you to subtract more than 24 hours at once.
+Lastly, the built-in time function can subtract time in Google Sheets.
+This Google spreadsheet subtract option is slightly limited because it does not allow you to subtract more than 24 hours at once.
 But it is very straightforward.

 The Time function: